 As far as transport goes, this tour was quite varied!

-We traveled in a private mini bus in every city, spent one night on the train between Cairo and Aswan, and flew between Aswan and Abu Simbel and also from Luxor back to Cairo.
+We traveled in a private mini bus in every city, spent one night on the train between Cairo and Aswan, and flew between Aswan and Abu Simbel and also from Luxor back to Cairo (though that specific journey is now done by bus instead of plane).
 Our tour also included traveling on a cruise ship up the Nile for 3 nights.

 The thing you should know about traveling in Egypt is that the traffic is INSANE.
 In Cairo especially, it will take forever to drive most places and nobody uses the lanes on the road – it's just mass chaos!